lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 If certTemplate (or the altCertTemplate control) contains the subject and publicKey values, then poposkInput MUST be omitted and the signature MUST be computed on the DER-encoded value of certReq field of the CertReqMsg (or the DER-encoded value of AltCertTemplate).
 If certTemplate/altCertTemplate does not contain both the subject and public key values (i.e., if it contains only one of these, or neither), then poposkInput MUST be present and the signature MUST be computed on the DER-encoded value of poposkInput (i.e., the "value" OCTETs of the POPOSigningKeyInput DER).

-If an "authenticated identity" has been established for the sender (e.g., a DN from a previously issued and currently valid certificate), the sender field of poposkInout contains the GeneralName from PKIHeader; if no authenticated GeneralName currently exists for the sender, the publicKeyMAC field of poposkInput contains a password-based MAC (using the protectionAlg AlgId from PKIHeader) on the DER-encoded value of publicKey.

-If the certification request is for a key agreement key pair, the POP can alternatively use the POPOSigningKey structure (where the alg field is DHBasedMAC and the signature field is the MAC) for demonstrating POP if the CA already has a D-H certificate that is known to the EE.
+In the special case that the CA/RA has a D-H certificate that is known to the EE and the certification request is for a key agreement key pair, the POP can also use the POPOSigningKey structure (where the algorithmIdentifier field is DHBasedMAC and the signature field is the MAC) for demonstrating POP.

 On the other hand, if the certification request is for a key pair that does not support signing (i.e., a request for an encryption or key agreement certificate), then the proof-of-possession of the private key is demonstrated through use of the POPOPrivKey structure in one of following three ways, for details see Section 4.2 and 4.3 of {{RFC4211}}.